Ninja Tune: 2010–present

 Young Fathers' third studio album, Cocoa Sugar, was announced with the single "In My View" on 17 January 2018.
 The album was released to critical acclaim on 9 March 2018.
 The album entered the UK Albums Chart at number 28, making it the band's highest-charting album.
 Due to their support of Palestinians through the BDS movement, the band was dropped from the 2018 Ruhrtriennale line-up.

 Berlin based South Korean Dj and Producer Peggy Gou released her EP Once in March 2018, with lead single "It Makes You Forget (Itgehane)", on which she sings in Korean, receiving widespread radio play on stations like BBC Radio 1, BBC 6 Music and more.
-This earned Peggy a place on publication Dazed's top 100 artists of the year.
+This earned Peggy a place on the publication Dazed's top 100 artists of the year.

 Following the release of the 'Audio Track 5' EP and live performances at the Strelka Institute (Moscow), Barbican Centre and the Tate Modern, electronic producer and musician Darren Cunningham AKA Actress and the London Contemporary Orchestra released a full album of their collaboration on 25 May 2018 entitled 'LAGEOS'.
 Originally performed at the Barbican in February 2016, the project was curated by Boiler Room and London Contemporary Orchestra with support from Arts Council England and Ninja Tune.

 In December 2017, Ninja artist Helena Hauff became the first ever female DJ to be named BBC Radio 1's Essential Mix of the year.
 She was also rated number 1 in Crack Magazine's "50 Most Exciting DJs Right Now" 2017.
-On 3 August 2018 the Hamburg-based Techno producer and DJ released her album "Qualm".
-The album currently holds an 82% rating on Metacritic indicating "Universal acclaim", with five star write ups in publications such as The Guardian.
+On 3 August 2018 the Hamburg-based Techno producer and DJ released her album "Qualm."
+The album currently holds an 82% rating on Metacritic indicating "Universal acclaim", with five-star write-ups in publications such as The Guardian.

 The subsidiary label Technicolour released Yu Su's Watermelon Woman EP in 2019.